Should You Invest in Real Estate or Stocks?

 3 Cons of Investing in Stocks

 - Despite the fact that stocks have been proven conclusively to generate more wealth over the long run, most investors are too emotional, undisciplined, and fickle to benefit.
 They end up losing money because of psychological factors.
-Case in point: During the most recent collapse, the Credit Crisis of 2007-2009, well-known financial advisors were telling people to sell their stocks after the market had tanked 50%, at the very moment they should have been buying.
+Case in point: During the most recent collapse, the Credit Crisis of 2007-2009, well-known financial advisors were telling people to sell their stocks after the market had tanked 50 percent, at the very moment they should have been buying.

 - The price of stocks can experience extreme fluctuations in the short-term.
 Your $40 stock may go to $10 or to $80.
 If you know why you own shares of a particular company, this shouldn’t bother you in the slightest.
 You can use the opportunity to buy more shares if you think they are too cheap or sell shares if you think they are too expensive.
-As Benjamin Graham said, to get emotional about stock prices that you believe are wrong is to get upset by other peoples’ mistakes in judgment.

 - On paper, stocks may not look like they’ve gone anywhere for ten years or more during sideways markets.
 This, however, is often an illusion because charts don’t factor in the single most important long-term driver of value for investors: reinvested dividends.
 If you use the cash a company sends you for owning its stock to buy more shares, over time, you should own far more shares, which entitles you to even more cash dividends over time.
 For more information, read the work of Ivy League professor Jeremy Siegel.